PanuGr/mikegeorgiou/README.md

 3. Change the front matter (id, title, image, shortDescription).
 4. Write their content in Markdown.
 5. Add "gameName.md" to the games array in index.html.

+## Optimizations for each page
+- compressed images
+- add preconnect and dns-prefetch
+- organize the head